apache/directory-fortress-core/README-MULTITENANCY.md

 -------------------------------------------------------------------------------
 ## SECTION 2.
 About the Datastructures

-1. Each tenant gets its own copy of the DIT.
+1. Each tenant gets its own copy of the data.
 For example if a tenant's id is acme123, there will be a container underneath the suffix:

  ```
  ou=acme123, dc=example, dc=com.